GenesisFR/DS1TroubleshootingGuide/README.md

 2. Open the downloaded archive and extract dgVoodoo.conf, dgVoodooCpl.exe and all files from the "MS\x86" subfolder (except D3D9.dll) to \<path-to-game\>.
 3. Run dgVoodooCpl.exe, go to the DirectX tab, select your native resolution from the Resolution drop down list and hit OK.
 4. Set the game at the resolution you want the UI to be scaled to, typically 720p or lower (see [Use unsupported resolutions](#use-unsupported-resolutions)).

-You may encounter two issues when using dgVoodoo2:

-- if your game crashes at launch or slows down when moving the mouse, disable third-party overlays and frame limiters.
-- if you see a Windows cursor flicker in the middle of your screen, just tab out and tab back in.

 Note: these instructions won't work while running the game in windowed mode.